wwrzyszcz/FootballQuiz/README.md

 # FootballQuiz
-Small JavaScript Game in which we quess logotypes of football clubs
+Small JavaScript Game in which we quess logotypes of football clubs.
+To create this game i used following technology:
+React
+SASS
+CSS
+Webpack
+HTML 5
+Java Script